 Stuart Neale, PhD, Chief Executive Officer, is an electrophysiologist and neuroscientist with over 20 years’ experience studying physiological variables in pharmaceutical, academic and clinical research environments.
 He has extensive expertise in developing electrophysiology assays for drug discovery in companies ranging from start-ups through to large pharma, and successfully integrating these into the output of multidisciplinary project teams engaged in drug discovery and early development activities across a range of diseases of the nervous system.

-Tom Salt, PhD, Chief Scientific Officer, is a Fellow of the British Pharmacological Society, and is Emeritus Professor at University College London (UCL).
+Tom Salt, PhD, Chief Scientific Officer, is a Fellow of the British Pharmacological Society, Emeritus Professor at University College London (UCL), and Honorary Professor at The Institute of Neuroscience, Newcastle University.
 His research encompasses neurotransmitter pharmacology in the visual and somatosensory/pain systems, and the functional consequences of retinal degenerations in eye diseases.
 Tom has published over 200 research and review papers including in journals such as Nature, Science, Nature Neuroscience, PNAS, and is a member of several editorial boards.
 He has worked in the pharmaceutical industry, and has acted as a consultant and adviser to industry.